UN expert says Japan should do more for Fukushima evacuees | Headlines

 A United Nations human rights expert urged Japan's government on Friday to provide evacuees from the Fukushima nuclear plant disaster with more support, including housing, jobs and other needs, regardless of whether they fled forcibly or not.

-More than 290 people have been diagnosed with or are suspected of having thyroid cancer from a survey of about 380,000 residents aged 18 or younger at the time of the disaster.

-The occurrence rate of 77 per 100,000 people is significantly higher than the usual 1-2 per million, their lawyers say.

-Government officials and experts have said the high rate in Fukushima is due to, in many cases, overdiagnosis, which might have led to unnecessary treatment.
+Government officials and experts have said the high rate in Fukushima is due in many cases to overdiagnosis, which might have led to unnecessary treatment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)